 Expected Across Much Of The Western Half Of The Nation...

-Winter Intact From The Great Lakes To The Mid-Atlantic And New
+Locations From The Northern Plains To The Mid-Atlantic And New

 Viewers with disabilities can get assistance accessing this station's FCC Public Inspection File by contacting the station with the information listed below.
 Questions or concerns relating to the accessibility of the FCC's online public file system should be directed to the FCC at 888-225-5322, 888-835-5322 (TTY), or firstname.lastname@example.org.